-Ensure bystanders are at a safe distance when moving the Powerblade trimmer by overhead slinging or forklift.
+Ensure bystanders are at a safe distance when moving the hedge / verge trimmer by overhead slinging or forklift.

-Ensure Powerblade trimmer stands are locked into correct position for transportation (see section 4).
+Ensure hedge / verge trimmer stands are pinned into correct position for transportation (see section 4).

-If moving the Powerblade trimmer by overhead lifting, use the designated lifting points, (see section 4).
+If moving the hedge / verge trimmer by overhead lifting, use the designated lifting points, (see section 4).
 Ensure that the slings / chains are rated accordingly, and that the angle of the slings / chains are set in accordance to lifting regulations.

-If moving the Powerblade trimmer by forklift use the designated forklift shoes (see section 4).
+If moving the hedge / verge trimmer by forklift use the designated forklift shoes (see section 4).